dewaldreynecke/rails-templates/README.md

 ## Webpack with authentication

 Same as _Mininal with authentication_ but adds Webpack to handle bundling.
-This is not ideal in 2023, but for quick & dirty it works. **I advise you to not use it.**
+This is not ideal in 2023, but it works. **I advise you to not use it.**

 ```bash
 rails new \